TheRealNOIG/GrzeEngine/README.md

 # GrzeEngine

 ## How To Setup A New Project
-Firstly, download all dependence using Nuget through Giawa's OpenGL Repo `Install-Package Giawa.OpenGL`
+Firstly, download all dependence using Nuget through Giawa's OpenGL Repo `Install-Package Giawa.OpenGL.Platform`

 Than, replace the `OpenGL.dll` & `OpenGL.Platform.dll` with the DLL's in the `~/Lib` folder due to the Nuget ones being outdated.
 (Also due to fixes that have not been merged into Giawa Master branch)